yoshida-lab/XenonPy/docs/source/installation.rst

  First, choose a configuration preset from `here <https://github.com/yoshida-lab/XenonPy/tree/master/conda_env>`_, then use it to create the runtime environment locally.
  For example, you want to run XenonPy in python 3.6 with cuda10 support.
 The ``xepy36_cuda10.yml`` will be satisfied.
- In OSX or Unix-like system, the following command will download the configuration file and save it locally.
+ In Unix-like system with `curl <https://curl.haxx.se/>`_ has been installed, the following command will download the configuration file and save it locally.

  .. code-block:: bash